augustepoiroux/LeanInteract/docs/user-guide/basic-usage.md

 The response contains:

-- An environment state (`env`) that can be used for subsequent commands
 - Messages returned by Lean if any (errors, information, etc.)
+- An environment state (`env`) that can be used for subsequent commands.

 ### Working with Environment States